 Close all unnecessary applications so that the installer can update system files without rebooting the computer.

 Start the installer, and then click Next.
 If this is a fresh installation, the Choose an installer page appears.
-(Illustrations below show EFT Enterprise installation; the procedure is the same for EFT SMB.)

 Click Next.
 After installation components are loaded, the Welcome page appears.